skoblov-lab/genetic/README.md

 ```

-Here we have out first individual.
+Here we have our first individual.

 Now, let's move on to the population.
 We will need to create the target (fitness)
 function to maximise.